Boxplot / Diagrams

 Class width Width of each bar; is calculated automatically or can be set manually

-Normal distribution curve Optionally displayed theoretical distribution
+Normal distribution curve Optional displayable theoretical distribution

 Specification limits Vertical lines at USL and LSL (if defined)